 Hey everyone, welcome to the first post of my overhaul of Off the Beaten Path.
 Safe to say, things will be different for Off the Beaten Path.
-If you haven’t heard (aka you don’t know me in person), here’s what’s changing real quick.
-Instead of reviews episode by episode nominally 3 times a week (those reviews are what I’m calling The First Trek), I will be reviewing a whole season at a time every other week.
+Instead of reviews episode by episode nominally 3 times a week, I will be reviewing a whole season at a time roughly twice a month.
 If you’re disappointed I’m no longer reviewing each episode, don’t despair.
-I’m still giving my thoughts about each episode during my reviews, just much more streamlined.
-This way, I have an excuse to watch more TV, and I cover more ground for you all.
+This way, I have an excuse to watch more TV, and I can cover more ground for you all.

 So what show did I decide to usher in this new change?
 Well, this show is truly one that is worthy of Off the Beaten Path.
 It’s an HBO show from the 90’s that has been so forgotten it’s not even on the HBO apps on top of never getting a physical release.
 It’s a trailblazing show that has been eclipsed by similar programming that followed suit.
 A show created by an established filmmaking figure that many don’t realize he made.
-Hell, this is also the first show I’ve reviewed for you all that I’ve never seen before.
-This show I talk of is Ralph Bakshi’s Spicy City.
+This show I talk of is Ralph Bakshi’s attempt at a cyber-punk anthology Spicy City.

 But all that, to be honest, can be gleaned from a quick internet search.
 The real question here is “what did I think of the show?”
 To be quite frank, I found it to be rather lacking.

-If you know me in person, you know my interest in Bakshi as an animator (check out Bakshi’s biography here, he’s an unsung titan of animation).
-I mean, he was pretty much the only animator who pushed back against the constraints of the attitudes towards animation during the period we now call “The Dark Age of Animation”.
-Sure, his stuff was always caricaturesque; in response to the attitudes of the time that animation was solely for children, he would overcompensate, making his movies as in your face explicit as humanly possible.
+If you know me in person, you know my interest in Bakshi as an animator.
+He was pretty much the only animator who pushed back against the constraints of the attitudes towards animation during “The Dark Age of Animation”.
+Sure, his stuff was always caricaturesque.
+Responding to the attitudes of the time that animation was solely for children, he would overcompensate, making his movies as in your face explicit as humanly possible.
 That said, his early works have a soul, a sense of being.
-To put it another way, Bakshi had things he wanted to say about the human condition.
+Bakshi had things he wanted to say about the human condition.
 Spicy City doesn’t have that.

 Ok, but what about some specifics about what I didn’t like as opposed to generalities and feelings?
 This wouldn’t be an Off the Beaten Path review if I didn’t throw any specifics in, would it?